ShayHill/docx2python/README.md

 __footer__ - contents of the docx footers in the return format described herein

 __body__ - contents of the docx in the return format described herein

+__footnotes__ - contents of the docx in the return format described herein

+__endnotes__ - contents of the docx in the return format described herein

 __document__ - header  + body + footer (read only)